What’s in the proposed deal that could end the US-Iran conflict?

 Iran’s uranium stocks and enrichment

-Iranian officials have insisted that negotiations about the uranium can only begin once a memorandum ending the war is agreed.
+Iranian officials have insisted that negotiations about uranium can only begin once agreement is reached on a memorandum ending the war.
 Uranium is a key nuclear fuel that can be used to build a nuclear bomb if enriched to high levels.

-The semi-official Fars news agency said Sunday that, “Iran has made no commitments in this agreement regarding handing over nuclear stockpiles, removing equipment, closing facilities, or even pledging not to build a nuclear bomb.”
+Fars News Agency said Sunday that “Iran has made no commitments in this agreement regarding handing over nuclear stockpiles, removing equipment, closing facilities, or even pledging not to build a nuclear bomb.”

-Iran’s nuclear stockpile was on the cards when a Tehran delegation met Qatari mediators for “generally positive” talks in Doha on Monday, according to Iran’s semi official agency, Tasnim.
+Iran’s stockpile of enriched uranium was on the cards when a Tehran delegation met Qatari mediators for “generally positive” talks in Doha on Monday, according to Iran’s semi-official Tasnim News Agency.

-Trump has repeatedly insisted that one way or another Iran will have to relinquish the more than 400 kilograms (900 pounds) of highly enriched uranium it has.
-Much of it is thought to have been buried after US strikes last year.
+Trump has repeatedly insisted that one way or another, Iran will have to relinquish its more than 440 kilograms (970 pounds) of highly enriched uranium.
+Much of it is thought to have been buried by US airstrikes last year.

-Officials in Washington have been using the refrain, “No dust, no dollars,” to describe the stock of nearly 1,000 pounds of highly enriched uranium that Trump demands must be disposed of before meeting Tehran’s financial demands.
+Officials in Washington have been using the refrain, “No dust, no dollars,” to describe the stock of highly enriched uranium that Trump demands must be disposed of before meeting Tehran’s financial demands.

-On Monday, the US president claimed Iran’s enriched uranium “will either be immediately turned over” to Washington to be destroyed “in conjunction and coordination” with Iran.
+On Monday, the US president claimed that Iran’s enriched uranium “will either be immediately turned over” to the United States for destruction or be destroyed on-site or at another location.

 The initial memorandum is not expected to cover enrichment in any detail, and finding a way to bridge the two sides’ differences will be one of the major challenges of a comprehensive deal.
 Trump has cited Iran’s nuclear program as a key reason for the attack and previously said that a suspension of uranium enrichment for 20 years would be acceptable.